-Biotin is naturally present in a variety of foods such as halibut, eggs and dairy, wheat products, carrots, Swiss chard, liver and kidney, nuts, some soy, vegetables, fruits, beans and mushrooms.
+Biotin is naturally present in many foods such as halibut, eggs and dairy, products, carrots, Swiss chard, liver and kidney, nuts, some soy, vegetables, fruits, beans, and mushrooms, to mention a few.

-Ideally you should obtain your daily requirement of biotin from the diet.
+Ideally, you should obtain your daily requirement of biotin from the diet versus man-made supplements that you may not be able to absorb ideally.
 However, due to poor dietary patterns, deficiencies of various vitamins and minerals may occur these days.
-Hence, you can take a biotin supplement to fulfill your requirements.
+If you like you can take a biotin supplement to fulfill your requirements.

 Moreover, all individuals are not able to absorb the biotin found in food.
 These include people who have an A blood type and who suffer from symptoms of GERD or severe acid reflux.
-Such individuals should consider taking biotin supplements to fulfill their dietary requirements.
+Such individuals may want to consider taking biotin supplements to fulfill their dietary requirements.